+150mm.
 (Optional for retention)

-U- Those in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years.

-("Unsuitable for retention unless provides high conservation value")
+context of the current land use for longer than 10 years. ("Unsuitable for retention unless provides high conservation value")

 Please Note: Barriers and Ground Protection must be designed by an arboriculturist, installed before materials or machinery is bought onto site and before any demolition, development or stripping of soil commences.
 Once erected, barriers and ground protection should be regarded as sacrosanct, and should not be removed or altered without prior recommendation by an Arboriculturist and approval of the Local Planning Authority (LPA).